xuzhg/Document/_posts/2015-04-17-02-02-model-builder-untyped.md

 ### Action

-We defines two actions.
+We define two actions.
 One is bound, the other is unbound as:
 {% highlight csharp %}
 EdmAction calculate = new EdmAction("WebApiDocNS", "CalculateOrderPrice", returnType: null, isBound: true, entitySetPathExpression: null);
 calculate.AddParameter("entity", new EdmEntityTypeReference(customer, false));